samsonweiner/CNAsim/README.md

 # Installation

-Hippo is written in python and can run reliably on version 3.7 or later.
+CNAsim is written in python and can run reliably on version 3.7 or later.
 You can download the source code by cloning this repository:

 ```
 git clone